 Throughout the period of World War II, the company continued to manufacture canners for the important victory garden and canning programs.
-Due to the short supply of aluminum, the canners were made of steel and used materials provided by the War Production Board.
+Due to the short supply of aluminum, the canners were made of steel with materials provided by the War Production Board.

 With victory in sight in 1945, the company resumed a portion of aluminum canner and pressure cooker production.
 The demand was tremendous.
 In an industry that included eleven other manufacturers, there were more Presto® Pressure Cookers bought by consumers than all other brands combined.

-In 1948, National Presto introduced its first electric appliance, the Presto® Vapor Steam Iron.
-It was an immediate hit as it was the first steam iron to use tap water instead of costly distilled water.
+The introduction of the company's first electric appliance came in 1948 with the Presto® Vapor Steam Iron.
+It was an immediate hit, as it was the first steam iron to use tap water instead of costly distilled water.
 The Steam Iron’s success led the company to increase research efforts and to develop more electric appliances.

-In the 1950s, the company’s product line rapidly expanded to fulfill the growing needs of the homemaker for time-saving appliances.
-A new 6-quart Pressure Cooker was introduced, and the company’s line of pressure cookers was expanded further to lighter-weight models for the young, budget-minded homemaker.
-A short time later, technological advances in making stainless steel led to the introduction of a new line of stainless steel pressure cookers.
+The Presto® product line rapidly expanded in the 1950s to fulfill the growing needs of the homemaker for time-saving appliances.
+A new 6-quart Pressure Cooker was introduced, and the company’s assortment of pressure cookers was expanded further to include lighter-weight stamped aluminum models for the young, budget-minded homemaker.
+A short time later, technological advances in the fabrication of stainless steel led to the introduction of a new line of stainless steel pressure cookers.

-Because of the diversification into small appliances, in May, 1953, the company name was changed to National Presto Industries, Inc.
+Because of its diversification into small appliances, on May 1, 1953, the company name was changed to National Presto Industries, Inc.

 During the 1960s and early ‘70s, Presto introduced many new products including the HotDogger® hot dog cooker, an electric mixer, toaster, and can opener, as well as a complete line of personal grooming aids.

-In March of 1969, National Presto Industries, Inc. was admitted to the New York Stock Exchange, trading under the symbol NPK.
-It was a prestigious advancement in terms of company recognition and a demonstration of the integrity of its products and finances.
+On March 3, 1969, National Presto Industries, Inc. was admitted to the New York Stock Exchange, trading under the symbol NPK.
+It was a prestigious advancement in terms of company recognition and a mark of the integrity of its products and finances.

-The company was quick to follow with the introduction of a new concept in deep fryers in 1976.
-The FryBaby® electric deep fryer used just two cups of oil to quickly and easily make two servings of food and it maintained the ideal frying temperature automatically.
-It was an immediate hit and led to the introduction of the larger FryDaddy® and the family-size GranPappy® deep fryers in 1978.
+The company was quick to follow with the 1976 introduction of a new concept in deep fryers.
+The FryBaby® electric deep fryer used just two cups of oil to quickly and easily make two servings of food, and it maintained the ideal frying temperature automatically.
+It was an immediate hit and led to the 1977 introduction of the larger FryDaddy® deep fryer and the family-size GranPappy® deep fryer in 1978.